Dog Training Holidays – In Cornwall

 Polean Farm have had the bright idea of running dog training holidays outside the peak school holiday season, and three of the comfortable cottages are “dog friendly”.
 Apparently, this is because they have ‘accident-proof’ stone floors.
 What do they think I am: uncivilized or something?

-Classes take place in a huge indoor training arena, and trainer Jackie turned out to be not only quite strict but also very tricky.
+Classes take place in a huge indoor training arena, and the trainer turned out to be not only quite strict but also very tricky.
 When I ignored her calls to “Come here”, she produced a squeaky toy and of course I had to keep rushing over to investigate what it was.
 I liked Terry best, especially as he had a pocketful of tasty treats that I thought he might be willing share.
 But do you know what?
 If I didn’t do what he said, he kept his hand firmly in his pocket and ignored me!

 Well, you have to humour these people, don’t you?
 So I put on my best behaviour, and as a reward I was allowed to try out the hurdles and tunnels of a sort of canine assault course.
 Though I say it myself, I was pretty good at that.
 What fun!